delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Do I need a Reason for Divorce in Delaware?

-Typically, divorce in Delaware can either be contested or uncontested.
+Typically, divorce in Delaware may either be contested or uncontested.
 In divorce cases, the court shall enter a divorce decree if it is established that the marital relationship is permanently broken and the chance of the spouses reuniting is unconvincing.
 According to section 1505, such grounds for divorce are:

-The records contained in documents related to family court include both marriage and divorce records.
+The records contained in family court documents typically include marriage and divorce records.
 Both types of records contain information that is considered very personal to the parties involved, and it is recommended that those parties maintain these records with care in order to make changes in the future.
 The personal nature of these records results in both being considerably more difficult to find and obtain when compared to other types of public records.
-In many cases, these records are not available through either government sources or third party public record websites.
+In many cases, these records are not available through either government sources or third-party public record websites.

 Why do I need a Divorce Lawyer?